evargast/webpack-react-spectrum/README.md

 ### Stories  📚

-This repo supports `.story.mdx` and `.story.tsx` stories!
+This repo supports `.story.tsx` stories!

--   `MDX` stories allow you to create documentation for your component while also generating individual stories for each of the component's states that are mentioned within the documentation!

--   `TSX` stories allows you to create stories for different states of your component but no documentation for it.
+-   `TSX` stories allows you to create stories for different states of your component.

 ### Styling 🎨